tesujimath/letters-to-amy/content/post/the-love-of-god/index.md

 We love because he first loved us.
 {{< /quote >}}

-Now let's consider just one aspect of the nature of that love.
+Now let's consider just one aspect of the nature of God's love.

 My life group is working its way through Jim Packer's book, _Knowing God_.
 Last week we came upon just such a realisation.
 I can't do better than to share the extract which had this effect on me.